YottaDB/YDBDoc/MessageRecovery/errors.rst

 KILLBYSIGUINFO
 --------------------

-KILLBYSIGUINFO, Process xxxx has been killed by a signal yyyy from process zzzz with userid number aaaa
+KILLBYSIGUINFO, xxxx process yyyy has been killed by a signal ssss from process zzzz with userid number aaaa

 Run Time Error: This indicates that the process failed due to a signal, sent by another process zzzz, owned by user ID aaaa.